 Whilst Samuel is best known for his work as a solo artist, he is also a committed ensemble musician and frequently collaborates with other performers.
 Current collaborative projects include performing and recording alongside the classical guitarist Michael Christian Durrant, and touring with a handpicked company of flamenco dancers and singers under the ensemble name Flamenco Puro.

 Samuel initially learnt his craft by working with the recordings of great flamenco maestros of the past and producing transcriptions of their pieces.
 He later became a student of the world-renowned flamenco guitarist Juan Martín.
 This for four-year period of study was funded by Help Musicians UK and contributed to the development of Samuel’s skills as a solo guitarist and accompanist.
+Notably, Samuel was awarded a £10,000 career development grant by Arts Council England in 2019, allowing him to work and study in Spain.
+The focus of these studies was primarily to refine Samuel’s accompaniment skills with some of Andalucía’s foremost Gitano singers.
 Always keen to learn, Samuel has also attended masterclasses with other leading flamenco artists, including the great Paco Peña.

 Samuel is currently preparing to release two studio albums.
 The first of these, Guitar the Heart of Spain, is due to be recorded in 2019 at the legendary Abbey Road Studios in London.
 This album marks the culmination of a unique collaboration with the classical guitarist Michael Christian Durrant, bringing together the world of flamenco and classical guitar.
 Following this, in 2020 Samuel will record his first solo album, Flamenco Masters.
 This album will pay homage to many of his greatest musical influences by combining a selection of works by legends of the flamenco guitar, including Ramón Montoya, Sabicas, Esteban de Sanlúcar, Mario Escudero and Paco de Lucía alongside original compositions inspired by Niño Ricardo and Diego del Gastor.